 1. Gravel wheel sizing

 These days, the best gravel bikes can roll on either standard 700c wheels or smaller 650b hoops wrapped in chunkier tyres.
-650b or 27.5in comes to us from touring bikes, however, in recent years, mountain bikers have cottoned on to the mid-size hoops for their manoeuvrability and lighter weight when compared to 29er wheels and tyres.
+650b or 27.5in comes to us from touring bikes, however, in recent years, mountain bikers have cottoned on to the mid-size rims for their manoeuvrability and lighter weight when compared to 29er wheels and tyres.

 On gravel bikes, 650b wheels and tyres allow for fatter rubber, making for a bigger tyre footprint, lower tyre pressure and more traction and more bump absorption.
 On the other hand, 700c wheels require a skinnier tyre, but see less rotational mass and rolling resistance, and slightly better rollover capability — tyre choice will also have a significant effect in this arena, but that is for a separate guide.
 Even though the rims are two different sizes, both are nearly the same diameter with a tyre mounted and inflated, meaning you can swap between them without drastic changes in geometry or handling characteristics.

 Your preferred wheel size will likely depend mainly on what kind of gravel riding you plan to do.
-If you ride smooth gravel, with a bit of tarmac mixed in 700c is your go to, however, if you're up for a big adventure with plenty of rutted, washboard gravel, singletrack or bushwhacking, 650b will serve you better.
+If you ride smooth gravel, with a bit of tarmac mixed in, 700c is your go-to, however, if you're up for a big adventure with plenty of rutted, washboard gravel, singletrack or bushwhacking, 650b will serve you better.